What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 - 13 Conclusion

-Its name gives it away, it’s part of the rib section of the steer, cut from the upper rib portion, that is enriched by a layer of fat surrounding the tender ‘eye’ that separates the two muscles it’s comprised of.
+It is a cut of beef that, as its name gives away, it’s part of the rib section of the steer, cut from the rib, the upper rib in fact, that is enriched by a layer of fat surrounding the tender ‘eye’ that separates the two muscles it’s comprised of.

 Usually known as a ribeye once the bone has been sliced away, or as a ‘rib steak’ if the bone is left in.

-With or without bone, the ribeye is a medium to large steak that, on average, will be anywhere between 9oz and 12oz in weight (without the bone) and around 1 to 1 ½ inch thick.
+With or without bone, it is a medium to large steak that, on average, will be anywhere between 9oz and 12oz in weight (without the bone) and around 1 to 1 ½ inch thick.

 This thickness is important for the ribeye, because if it’s too thin, it becomes easy to overcook.